fooplugins/fooconvert/readme.txt

 License: GPLv3 or later
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

-Build popups, flyouts, and announcement bars in the WordPress block editor.
-Free popup templates, AI drafts, targeting rules, and lead capture.
+Use AI to build popups, flyouts, and announcement bars that match your brand.
+Free popup templates, triggers, targeting rules, and lead capture.

 == Description ==

+FooConvert lets you build stunning popups using natural language with our AI Popup Builder.
+It uses your brand colors and styling as context, so popups match your website look and feel.
+Alternatively, you can create bars, flyouts, and overlay popups from one of our templates.
+Or from scratch.
+Don't like the templates?
+Ask AI to edit it to your liking.
-FooConvert lets you create bars, flyouts, and overlay popups directly in the WordPress block editor.
+All popups are block-based and you edit them directly in the WordPress block editor.
-It includes free templates, built-in popup blocks, display rules, open triggers, lead capture, popup analytics, styling controls, and AI-assisted campaign drafts for building campaigns without leaving wp-admin.
+FooConvert also includes built-in popup blocks, display rules, open triggers, lead capture, popup analytics and styling controls.

 [Read the FooConvert documentation](https://fooplugins.com/documentation/fooconvert/)